Drazcmd/ViralPurpurs/README.md

 While the pack is titled "Viral Purpurs", it should be posssible to apply viral behavior to any block(s) of your choice by editing the tags.

-Note: I take no responsibility damage that infections may cause to your world!
-Once data packs become more powerful I might be able to add ways of "curing" blocks, but don't expect anything any time soon.
+Note: I take no responsibility for damage this pack causes to your world!
+Take particular care if you've placed Purpur blocks near anything important, or vice-versa.
+Once data packs become more powerful I might be able to add ways of "curing" large outbreaks, but don't expect anything anytime soon.

 *Currently a work in progress.*